damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 ## **How to document a structural model of mechnical products?**

+*This guideline helps to understand the process of documentation and the necessities for documentation.
+Also, there is a [template](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/tree/main/Documentation/3.%20Design/Structural%20model/Mechanics#template) below that allows you to fill their project documentation according to guideline.*

  ### **1. Architectural structure**

 - **Definition:** *The architectural structure is a physical or logical layout of the components of a system design and their internal and external connections.*